samestrin/llm-prepare/README.md

 # llm-prepare

-**llm-prepare** converts complex project directory structures and file contents into a flat file or set of flat files.
-It recursively scans a project directory based on provided arguments (at least a directory and file inclusion pattern), and constructs a simplified view of the directory layout.
-This is combined with the aggregated content after stripping comments (by default) and unnecessary whitespace.
-The output can optionally be compressed to save further tokens.
+**llm-prepare** converts complex project directory structures and file contents into a single flat or set of flat files.
+It recursively scans a project directory based on provided arguments (at least a directory and file inclusion pattern).
+Then, it constructs a simplified layout view that includes all directories and file matches.
+The tool then combines the layout view with the aggregated file content of the entire project.
+The aggregated file content is stripped of comments and unnecessary whitespace by default.
+Output compression is also supported to reduce token use.

 ## Features